lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 ## Testing Render Function Components

 Now that we finished the implementation, we should write a test to make sure everything continues working correctly.
-Writing a test is pretty straight forward - the `mount` function from Vue Test Utils works fine with render functions (`vue` files are compiled into render functions, so all the tests we've been writing have been using `render` functions under the hook).
+Writing a test is pretty straight forward - the `mount` function from Vue Test Utils works fine with render functions (`vue` files are compiled into render functions, so all the tests we've been writing have been using `render` functions under the hood).

 ```js
 import { mount } from '@vue/test-utils'